thesidsridhar/evm2cspr/details.md

 ## Grant Milestones

 * M1
-	* Building a powerful bytecode interpreter from Solidity to WASM bytecode for the Casper blockchain.
+	* Building a bytecode interpreter from Solidity to WASM bytecode for the Casper blockchain.
 	* Creation of a well-structured and actively maintained GitHub repository to host the bytecode interpreter project.
 	* Providing comprehensive Linux packages for easy installation and usage of the bytecode interpreter on various systems.
 	* Utilizing Rust crate assembly to optimize and enhance the performance of the bytecode interpreter.